Memories of Brynhyfryd from the 1940s.

 I came across some more of my father's writings about Brynhyfryd.
 He talks about Iorrie Foulkes organising a reunion in 1996 for the year group which enrolled in the then Ruthin County School in 1946.

-He writes 'Miss Una Williams and I were the sole survivors of the staff which greeted this intake in 1946 and the reunion stirred up a whole host of memories, reminding me of the many colleagues who would not be sharing the privileges of this occasion.
+'Miss Una Williams and I were the sole survivors of the staff which greeted this intake in 1946 and the reunion stirred up a whole host of memories, reminding me of the many colleagues who would not be sharing the privileges of this occasion.

 There was the first headmaster under whom I served, Mr Bleddyn Griffiths, whose good humour and charitable outlook helped me through my apprenticeship as a teacher.
 I shared a men's staffroom with a newly recruited set of colleagues, some seconded from Denbigh Grammar School, others freshly demobilised, like me, from the forces involved in WW2.
 From Denbigh came the Senior Master, Leslie Harris, a man of acute intellect who successfully taught French for many years despite the heavy burden of faulty hearing.
 Ray Shingles joined us, a mathematician with a genius for organisation and the widest range of interests from athletics to religion.